-If you're going to travel or live outside Australia, check how this may affect your health care, child support arrangements and Centrelink payments.
+If you travel or live outside Australia this may affect your health care, child support and Centrelink payments.

 Before you travel

-- consider registering your travel plans on smartraveller on the Department of Foreign Affairs and Trade website
+Register your travel plans on smartraveller on the Department of Foreign Affairs and Trade website.

-- get any required vaccinations and ask your vaccination provider to enter it into the Australian Immunisation Register so it’s recorded on your immunisation history statement.
-Some countries need proof of vaccination against specific diseases as a condition of entry.
-You can also keep a printed copy of your statement with you while travelling
+Get any vaccinations you need.
+Ask your vaccination provider to add them to the Australian Immunisation Register so they’re on your immunisation history statement.
+You need to provide proof you’ve been vaccinated against specific diseases to enter some countries.
+You can also carry a printed copy with you.

 There are different rules that cover how travelling outside Australia may affect you.
-When you leave Australia your payments or concession cards can be adjusted or stopped based on these rules.
+We can adjust your payments or concession cards or stop them based on these rules.

-While you're overseas, it's also important to tell us if your circumstances change.
+While you're overseas, make sure to tell us if your circumstances change.

-If you live outside Australia and get a Centrelink payment, read Australian Pension News for the latest information about your payments.
+If you live outside Australia and get a Centrelink payment, read Australian Pension News for the latest information.

 Social security agreements with other countries

-Australia has a number of social security agreements with other countries to share responsibility for social security payments.
-If you've lived in Australia and a country we have an agreement with, you may be able to claim certain payments from both countries.
-Agreements may also help you continue to be paid certain payments when you move between agreement countries.
+Australia has international social security agreements with some countries.
+If you've lived in Australia and an agreement country, you may be able to claim payments from both countries.